A framework for probabilistic prediction of remaining useful life in structural materials: Parametric models for creep prediction

-While the LM model offers an effective means of predicting creep behavior, it suffers from limitations in terms of physical realism, particularly due to variations in the $C_{LM}$ constant across different alloys and processing conditions \citep{Gilbert2007}.
+it suffers from limitations in terms of physical realism, particularly due to variations in the $C_{LM}$ constant across different alloys and processing conditions \citep{Gilbert2007}.
 To improve reliability and account for these uncertainties, it is suggested to apply this model within a probabilistic framework as argued by Mohammad Lou {\it et al.} \cite{MohammadLouetal2020}.